matt-graham/mici/README.md

 [BlackJAX](https://github.com/blackjax-devs/blackjax).

-Unlike PyMC, PyStan, (Num)Pyro and TensorFlow Probability which are complete probabilistic programming frameworks including functionality for definining a probabilistic model / program, but like emcee, Sampyl and BlackJAX, Mici is solely focussed on providing implementations of inference algorithms, with the user expected to be able to define at a minimum a function specifying the negative log (unnormalized) density of the distribution of interest.
+Unlike PyMC, PyStan, (Num)Pyro and TensorFlow Probability which are complete probabilistic programming frameworks including functionality for defining a probabilistic model / program, but like emcee, Sampyl and BlackJAX, Mici is solely focused on providing implementations of inference algorithms, with the user expected to be able to define at a minimum a function specifying the negative log (unnormalized) density of the distribution of interest.